Pylons/pyramid/docs/narr/views.rst

 callable` is the job of the :term:`view lookup` subsystem.
-The view lookup subsystem compares information supplied by :term:`context finding` against :term:`view configuration` statements made by the developer to choose the most appropriate view callable for a specific request.
+The view lookup subsystem compares information supplied by :term:`context finding` against :term:`view configuration` statements made by the developer stored in the :term:`application registry` to choose the most appropriate view callable for a specific request.

 This chapter provides documentation detailing the process of creating view callables, documentation about performing view configuration, and